What is SR-22A?

 In Georgia and Texas the SR-22A is a type of certificate normally used for repeat violators of financial responsibility laws.
 These two states require that policies with a SR-22A attached to it must be paid in full for a six-month term.
 Missouri calls the SR-22 a certification of liability insurance and the SR-22A a certificate of liability insurance.

 In Georgia, the SR-22A is a term used for a responsibility insurance certificate.
 This is similar to a SR-22, except it has further restrictions or is needed under specific circumstance.
 This financial responsibility filing can be required of a motorist in Georgia if the individual has been convicted of operating a vehicle without liability insurance or other certain traffic infractions.
 In Georgia, it's usually required for an unsatisfied judgment.

-For example, if you are trying to reinstate your Georgia license after a suspension due to a second or subsequent conviction of no proof of insurance (unsatisfied judgement) an SR-22A must be filed and maintained for 3 years from the date of the conviction.
+For example, if you are trying to reinstate your Georgia license after a suspension due to a second or subsequent conviction of no proof of insurance (unsatisfied judgment) an SR-22A must be filed and maintained for three years from the date of the conviction.
 An insurance company must certify that you have in effect a valid liability insurance policy covering the required time span; said certification should be filed on the SR-22A form.